at-cg/CGProb/README.md

 ## <a name="intro"></a>Introduction

-CGProb estimates the probability of observing a coverage gap after a heterozygous locus on the second haplotype of a circular diploid genome.
+The string graph formulation for genome assembly involves deleting reads that are entirely contained in longer reads.
+This is an unsafe operation because because this heuristic occasionally disconnects the walks corresponding to true chromosome sequences.
+CGProb estimates the probability of observing a gap.
 CGProb takes the genome length, coverage on each haplotype, the sequencing read length distribution as input.
 It estimates the probability of observing a coverage gap after a heterozygous locus on the second haplotype by counting the number of read sequencing outputs which have a coverage gap and dividing it by the total number of read sequencing outputs.

-For ease of computation CGProb allows users to scale down the longer read lengths by a constant factor.
+For ease of computation, CGProb allows users to scale down the longer read lengths by a constant factor.
 This factor can be chosen by the user.

 ## <a name="install"></a>Installation